-A 36-year-old member asked:
+A member asked:

-is there a home treatment for athletes foot?
+Is there a home treatment for athletes foot?

 Dr. Joel Gallant answered